How to Calculate DSO: Formula, Example, and Common Mistakes

 What Is the DSO Formula?

-The standard DSO formula has three inputs: accounts receivable at the end of the period, total credit sales during the period, and the number of days in that period (typically 30, 90, or 365).
+The standard DSO formula has three inputs: accounts receivable at the end of the period, total credit sales during the period, and the number of days in that period, typically 30, 90, or 365.

 DSO = (Accounts Receivable / Total Credit Sales) x Number of Days.
 Use credit sales rather than total sales, because cash sales are collected immediately and would understate the true collection period.
+Keep both inputs on the same period; pairing a quarter of receivables with a year of sales produces a meaningless result.

 What Does a DSO Calculation Look Like in Practice?

 Consider a company with $450,000 in accounts receivable and $3,000,000 in credit sales over a 90-day quarter.
 The calculation is (450,000 / 3,000,000) x 90, which equals 13.5 days.
+The table below shows how the same receivables balance produces very different DSO depending on sales volume, which is why the ratio matters more than the raw balance.

-| Accounts receivable | Credit sales | Period (days) | DSO |
+| Accounts receivable | Credit sales | Period (days) | Calculation | DSO |

-| $450,000 | $3,000,000 | 90 | 13.5 days |
+| $450,000 | $3,000,000 | 90 | (450,000 / 3,000,000) x 90 | 13.5 days |

-| $450,000 | $1,500,000 | 90 | 27 days |
+| $450,000 | $1,500,000 | 90 | (450,000 / 1,500,000) x 90 | 27 days |

-| $450,000 | $900,000 | 90 | 45 days |
+| $450,000 | $900,000 | 90 | (450,000 / 900,000) x 90 | 45 days |

-| $450,000 | $675,000 | 90 | 60 days |
+| $450,000 | $675,000 | 90 | (450,000 / 675,000) x 90 | 60 days |

 What Are Common Mistakes When Calculating DSO?

 A third mistake is reading a single month's DSO in isolation.
 DSO naturally fluctuates with billing cycles and seasonality, so the trend over several periods is more informative than any one snapshot.
 Finally, unmatched cash distorts the picture: payments that have arrived but are not yet applied still show as outstanding, inflating DSO even when the cash is in the bank.
+That last one is why accurate cash application is part of measuring DSO honestly, not just lowering it.

 How Do You Lower DSO Once You Have Measured It?